The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 More Information

-Shipped by seller (Fulfillment by Merchant – FBM)
+Shipped by Merchant (Fulfillment by Merchant – FBM)

-In this shipping program, the seller’s goods are marked as Prime offers.
+In this shipping program, the merchant’s goods are marked as Prime offers.
 Although Amazon selects the shipping service provider itself, it provides Prime shipping labels.
-The sellers also handle fulfillment and customer service entirely on their own.
-This shipping method is particularly suitable for online sellers offering high-quality products, products with seasonal or unpredictable demand, fragile or bulky goods.
+The fulfillment and customer service are also completely managed by the merchants.
+This shipping method is particularly suitable for online merchants who offer high-quality products, products with seasonal or unpredictable demand, fragile or bulky goods.
 However, the program is only accessible by invitation from Amazon and after extensive quality tests.

 • Prime shipping is free.
 This encourages the buyer to click the purchase button.